vneogi199/machine-learning-for-software-engineers/README.md

 ## What is it?

-This is my multi-month study plan for going from mobile developer (self-taught, no CS degree) to machine learning engineer.
+This is my multi-month study plan for going from software engineer to machine learning engineer.

 My main goal was to find an approach to studying Machine Learning that is mainly hands-on and abstracts most of the Math for the beginner.
 This approach is unconventional because it’s the top-down and results-first approach designed for software engineers.